 The term of the IV Action Plan of Finland is four years (9/2019-9/2023).
 A four-year term makes it possible to engage in work in a longer term and allows being more closely connected to the goals of the Government Programme.
-Based on the intermediary assessment (in 2021) the programme has beeb updated in October 2021
+Adding commitments to the Action Plan during its four-year term is possible.
+After the intermediary assessment (in 2021), a specific review will be carried out to establish whether the goals, commitments or measures of the programme need to be updated or revised.